 Scott F. Mitchell

-Judge Mitchell graduated from St. Lawrence University (upstate New York) in 1979, before obtaining his law degree from Florida State University College of Law in 1982.
-After graduation, he prosecuted in the 4th Judicial Circuit under State Attorney Ed Austin until 1986, when he entered private practice with the law firm of Coxe & Schemer.
+Judge Mitchell graduated from St. Lawrence University in 1979, before obtaining his law degree from Florida State University College of Law in 1982.
+After graduation, he was an Assistant State Attorney in the Fourth Judicial Circuit under State Attorney Ed Austin until 1986, when he entered private practice with the law firm of Coxe & Schemer.
+From 1995-2010, he was in partnership with former Circuit Court Judge Don H. Lester.

 Audrey McKibbin Moran